ceph/ceph/doc/rados/operations/pg-states.rst

 *Down*
   A replica with necessary data is down, so the placement group is offline.

-*Replay*
-  The placement group is waiting for clients to replay operations after an OSD crashed.

 *Scrubbing*
   Ceph is checking the placement group for inconsistencies.